 2. Find your transaction ID

 After confirming that you have been scammed by crypto and become the victim of a malicious attack, it is essential to find your transaction ID.
 The transaction ID is a string of letters and numbers that will allow you to track and trace any money or items that were taken from you.
 It usually appears on your online banking statements or emails, so make sure to check those carefully.
-In short, finding the transaction allows you to safeguard any valuables taken from you and take action against a perpetrator.
+In short, finding the transaction allows you to safeguard any valuables taken from you and take action against a perpetrator of crypto scams.

 3. Prepare to prove your ownership